 “The West will not punish South Africa,” Chan said, predicting that Europe and the US will have enough on their hands aiming to rebuild Ukraine when the war ends and restructuring its entire posture toward Russia.

 “In this new Cold War, South Africa and also all the other African states that gave tacit support to Russia are small fry,” he said.

 We welcome your comments on this article.
 What are your thoughts?

-Nyasha Bhobo is based in Harare, Zimbabwe.
-She is a freelance journalist covering tech, immigration, climate emergencies, women’s rights and other topics in southern Africa.
+Nyasha Bhobo is based in Johannesburg, South Africa, where she is a freelance journalist covering tech, immigration, climate emergencies, women’s rights and other topics in the region.
 Her work has been published by The Africa Report, Newsweek, The New Arab, Reuters, CNBC TV Africa and Canada Globe and Mail.
 She has a B.S. degree from Chinhoyi University of Technology in Zimbabwe.